ChristopherCrepin/MrMeeseek/README.txt

 MR MEESEEK :
-Nice little bot starting his job so be indulgent with him 😁
+Nice little bot, it starting his job so be indulgent with him 😁